 Bichpoo Puppies for Sale

-Looking for a Bichpoo puppy for sale?
-This pup is a cross between a Poodle and a Bichon Frise.
+The Bichpoo puppy breed is a cross between a Poodle and a Bichon Frise.
 This fluffy bundle of joy is playful, friendly, and cuddly.
 Sometimes called a Poochon, these pups first appeared in Australia in the 1990’s.
 Like many designer breeds, this one was developed to provide a small cuddly pup that did not trigger allergies.

 The result is a loving house dog that does well with children and other pets.
 While this attractive breed has grown in popularity, it is important to make sure your pup is a first generation hybrid, bred from a Poodle and Bichon Frise.
 Second and third generation hybrids are known to have health problems.